QuantLet/Styleguide-and-FAQ/Styleguide.md

 3) _Commit_                - Commit your conducted changes within your Github Desktop Client

-4) _Bach synchronization_  - Sync your local repository, so that changes are inherited in remote branch
+4) _Back synchronization_  - Sync your local repository, so that changes are inherited in remote branch

 #### 2.3.
 Resolving Sync-Errors
 It might happen that you forget to synchronize your repository as prescribed which could lead to Sync-errors.
 If that has happened to you, you will have to work with the Gitshell commandline to solve this error.